manju161311/Telco_Manju/README.md

 2025-11-17T10:00:33.357208+00:00 Manju kernel: systemd-journald[4998]: Time jumped backwards, rotating.
 2025-11-17T10:12:46.800544+00:00 Manju kernel: WSL (237) ERROR: CheckConnection: getaddrinfo() failed: -5 2025-11-17T10:12:46.800621+00:00 Manju kernel: systemd-journald[4998]: Time jumped backwards, rotating.

+Day 9
+Pipelines and Text Processing, and Filters Commands

+Filter logs using grep to select only the lines that contain a specific event (like call drops).
+Extract a required field (such as CELL ID) using awk, which picks specific columns from each log line.
+Clean or normalize the extracted data using sed by removing labels, symbols, or extra spaces.
+Sort and count occurrences using sort and uniq -c to find how many times each value appears.
+Optionally format results by adding a header or limiting the output using head.
+Identify the IMSIs (mobile subscribers) involved in call drops by filtering log lines and extracting IMSI fields.
+Perform advanced filtering by selecting only call drops where the signal strength (RSRP) is worse than –105 dBm.